mmundy42/mackinac/README.rst

 Version 0.9.0 (January XX, 2018)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* Added support for creating models using PATRIC app service
 * Added support for template models which includes reconstructing a draft model from the genome of an organism and exporting a template model to a cobra model, a PSAMM model, and a list file
 * Added support for calculating reaction likelihoods and reconstructing a draft model from the reaction likelihoods
 * Added support for gap filling a model using cobra gap fill method
-* Added support for creating models using PATRIC app service
-* Updates to work better with current cobra versions
+* Updates for compatibility with latest COBRApy versions
 * Changed documentation to Read the Docs format and configured build with Sphinx
-* Added documentation for configuring and running model reconstruction from a template
 * Fixed get_modelseed_gapfill_solutions() to convert ID type of reactions to match conversion done by create_cobra_model_from_modelseed_model()
 * Bug fixes and better logging
+* Switched default ModelSEED service URL to production server

 Version 0.8.4 (May 18, 2017)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^